 Yes!
 Please register your interest at here and we will be in touch to organise a visit for your child as spaces become available.
 You may choose to stay with your child or drop them off.
 Free visits are available from 9 am - 11 am.
 Full day visits cost $75, and this cost will be credited toward the term price should we agree to move forward with enrolment.

-What will happen at the free trial?
+What will happen at the trial day?

 What if my child has special needs?